ReDeiPirati/intro-to-pytorch/beginner/1.PyTorch/PyTorch_intro.md

 PyTorch is a Python based scientific computing package targeted at two sets of audiences:

+- A Deep Learning research platform that provides maximum flexibility and speed through Dynamic Compute graphs & Imperative Programming control flow.
 - A replacement for NumPy to harness GPU compute capability.
-- A Deep Learning research platform that provides maximum flexibility and speed through Dynamic Compute graphs & Imperative Programming control flow.

 ### Tensors

 In any deep learning pipeline, one obvious inevitable thing that we encounter, is mathematical data.
 Be it an images stored in the form of `[height x width]` matrices, a piece of text stored in the form a vector or some spooky operation taking place between those two.
 PyTorch provides us with objects known as Tensors that store all this data under one roof.

-*Formally*, a [PyTorch Tensor](http://pytorch.org/docs/master/tensors.html) is conceptually identical to a numpy `ndarray`, and PyTorch provides many functions for operating on these Tensors.
+*Formally*, a [PyTorch Tensor](http://pytorch.org/docs/master/tensors.html) is conceptually identical to a NumPy's `ndarray`, and PyTorch provides many functions for operating on these Tensors.
 Like standard `ndarrays`, PyTorch Tensors do not know anything about deep learning or computational graphs or gradients; they are a generic tool for scientific computing.
 We can use n-dimensional Tensors to our requirement, for instance - we can have multidimensional (2D) tensor storing an image, or a single variable storing text.

 The following snippets demonstrate Tensors & a few of their operations: